Cloud

 Yes.
 Learn more about custom domain support.

-FAQ: Does Cloud support SSBC and precise code navigation?
+FAQ: Does Cloud support Server Side Batch Changes and precise code navigation?

 Key facts: